eole-nlp/eole/README.md

 - **Flexible Inference**: Perform inference in 4-bit or 8-bit using the same layer quantization methods as in finetuning.
 - **Tensor Parallelism**: Enable tensor parallelism for both training and inference when models exceed the memory capacity of a single GPU.

+## Work completed

+We have made significant progress in several areas:

+- **Configuration Management**: Streamlined through [pydantic](https://docs.pydantic.dev) models.
+- **Command Line Entry Points**: Improved using structured subparsers for better organization.
+- **Reproducible Recipes**: Provided for widely used models and tasks, ensuring consistency and reliability.
+- **Core API Simplification**: Refined around the new configuration objects for ease of use.
+- **Revamped Fast API based server**: see above example with EuroLLM-9B-Instruct

 ---

+### Future Directions

+There are still several exciting avenues to explore:

+- **Further Simplification and Refactoring**: Continue enhancing the codebase for clarity and efficiency.
+- **Documentation**: Enhance and expand the documentation for better user guidance.
+- **Test Coverage**: Improve testing to ensure code reliability and performance.
+- **Logging Enhancements**: Implement more sophisticated logging mechanisms.
+- **Broader Model Support**: Extend support to include a wider range of open models, potentially multi-modal.

 ## Setup